 Cloaking is not just about the process itself, but what is actually used for.

 When using a service like Prerender, you’re generating a static version of your page, but the content will be the same for search engines as for users.
 You’re just cutting the rendering process out of Google’s servers.
-However, that also means that even if you don’t have bad intentions, you might experience cloaking penalties if you’re using prerendering or dynamic rendering the wrong way.

 How to Avoid Undeserved Cloaking Penalties

-Because of the way dynamic rendering works, many different variables can go wrong, making your website breach the cloaking guidelines without intention.
+However, because of the way dynamic rendering works, many different variables can go wrong, making your website breach the cloaking guidelines without intention.

 Here are some of the details you’ll need to keep in mind to stay in the clear: